afulzele/airbnb-price-prediction/README.md

 # Airbnb price prediction
 Airbnb is an online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in that locale.

-### Table of content
-1. Assumptions for Analysis
-2. Exploring the Dataset
-3. Cleaning the Data
-4. Data Analysis
-5. Prediction

 ### Files
 1. airbnb-price-prediction.ipynb is a Jupyter Notebook which contains the code for analysis and prediction.
 2. airbnb-price-prediction.py is a Python the python version of the above file.